isomerpages/nlb-biblioasia/_podcast/Episode 2/Transcript.md

 Let's hope they don't consult her for library fines.
 Can I find out, what about the other goddesses?
 You have Maiden Lei as well, right?

 Yi-Sheng  <br>
 Lei Niangniang's [Maiden Lei's] story is not clear.
-What the caretaker says...
-And Huang Yahong has been there since '74, so he's seen a lot of things.
+What the caretaker says... and Huang Yahong has been there since '74, so he's seen a lot of things.
 He thinks she's been there from the '50s, but she didn't do anything remarkable with her life.
 She didn't have a remarkable life story.
 After she passed away, her spirit was sensed in the kampong – and this is Kampong Henderson as well – so she also got a shrine.

 Jimmy  <br>
 Oh, she was also from Kampong Henderson.